-Yes, I know, these are absolutely disgusting…but isn’t that the point?
+Yes, I know, these witches’ fingers are absolutely horrifying, but isn’t that the point?

-I’ve been told off by neighbors and friends for making these (jokingly of course), and they definitely cause a lot of double takes!
+I’ve been told off by neighbors and friends (jokingly of course) for making these, and they definitely cause a lot of double takes!
 If you are planning on going to a Halloween party, have a Halloween event to attend, or are taking cookies to your kids’ school, these will be the highlight of the event.

 Have your kids help you make these, they’ll have so much fun!
 The best part is that these cookies are delicious (if you can get past how they look!) and are almost like a shortbread, butter cookie!